Questions and Answers

 2. How many swimmers are assigned per coach?

 This depends on the number of swimmers registered.
 The maximum number of swimmers allowed to swim in one team is 10.
 However, when there are more than 8 swimmers, coaches are usually paired with an assistant coach.
-There are also lifeguards on duty during every practice and most of the synchronized swimming coaches have their National Lifeguard Society certification.
+There are also lifeguards on duty during every practice and most of the artistic swimming coaches have their National Lifeguard Society certification.

 Novice-Competitive swimmers swim twice a week and participate in two out-of-town meets.
 During these meets, the swimmers perform their routine only.
 This is great for families who can’t commit to the 5 out of town meets but still want to add that competitive element to the experience.

 Competitive swimmers practice 2 to 3 times a week.
 10 and under swimmers practice twice a week and upper teams practice 3 times a week.
 They will participate in 4 to 5 out-of-town meets every year.
-During these meets, swimmers perform not only their routine, but they also participate in the figures competition during which the swimmers are asked to perform various synchronized swimming technical figures they have learned and practiced during their regular practices.
+During these meets, swimmers perform not only their routine, but they also participate in the figures competition during which the swimmers are asked to perform various artistic swimming technical figures they have learned and practiced during their regular practices.

 4. How long does the season run?